Woutitit/woutitit.github.io/software/fl-studio/plugins.md

 1. Put NewTone on mixer FX channel
 2. Drag a sample in the playlist
 3. Open up NewTone
-4. Drag the sample in the playlist (You can also load a sample through File > Load sample)
+4. Drag and drop the sample in the NewTone playlist (You can also load a sample through File > Load sample)
 5. Have fun!

 ### Pitch correcting audio (e.g. vocal performances)